 Study in the UK

-If you need to improve your reading or writing before applying to study at a UK university, SI-UK London and Manchester provide IELTS preparation lessons and an IELTS Practice Test to learn your current ability.
+If you need to improve your reading or writing before applying to study at a UK university, SI-UK London provide IELTS preparation lessons and an IELTS Practice Test to learn your current ability.
 Enquire with our international education consultants and teachers to get started today.